Cray-HPE/uan-product-stream/docs/portal/developer-portal/operations/Configure_Pluggable_Authentication_Modules_(PAM)_on_UANs.md

 ## Configure Pluggable Authentication Modules \(PAM\) on UANs

-Use CFS and Git to configure PAM on UANs.
+Perform this procedure to configure PAM on UANs.
+This enables dynamic authentication support for system services.

-- The Cray command line interface \(CLI\) tool is initialized and configured on the system.
-See "Configure the Cray Command Line Interface \(CLI\)" in the *HPE Cray EX System Administration Guide S-8001* for more information.
+Intialize and configure the Cray command line interface \(CLI\) tool on the system.
+See "Configure the Cray Command Line Interface \(CLI\)" in the CSM documentation for more information.

-- **OBJECTIVE**

-    Set up a PAM configuration on User Access Nodes \(UANs\).

-- **ADMIN IMPACT**

-    Configuring PAM on UANs will enable dynamic authentication support for system services.

-1. Verify the Version Control Service \(VCS\) is running.
+1. Verify that the Gitea Version Control Service \(VCS\) is running.

     ```bash
     ncn-m001# kubectl get pods --all-namespaces | grep vcs